Toooomey/primal-gym/README.md

 ## User stories

 ### As a business owner:
-*
+* I would like to attract new customers to become members of the gym.

-* I would like to present myself and my offer on the website clearly to potential customers.
+* I would like the gym's website to clearly display what facilities we have to offer.
-* I need to make sure that my current and new customers will find a professional help with their diets, personal or group trainings.
-* I want my customers to be able to learn how to use my website intuitively and easily.
-* I would like to build and maintain relationship with potential and current customers.
+* I would like to develop relationships with our customers through our social media platforms.

 ### As a new customer:
+* I want to be able to discover what are the opening hours.
-* I wish to find information about personal trainer and check her/his qualifications.
+* I want to find out what equipment the gym currently has.
-* I would like to contact with a diet coach to change my eating habits and start healthy lifestyle.
-* I want to join in a fitness group with professional trainer, to find motivation and spend time actively.
+* I want to find out what time classes are available.
+* I want to be able to easily contact the gym should I need to.

 ### As a returning customer: